 Veterinary medicines are unlikely to be the main source of detected pesticides in aquatic environments2.
 The UK Government view is that there is not currently a case to take any action regarding veterinary medicines or their approach to ERAs and that, instead, further evidence is required.

 It is important that prescribers and users of these products carefully consider and follow the administration advice on the product labelling and packaging.

-Pet owners should carefully read the product packaging before use of the product regardless of where they obtained the product and they should follow the instructions regarding product administration and disposal.
+Pet owners should carefully read product packaging before use regardless of where they obtained the product from, taking care to follow the instructions regarding administration and disposal.

 Animal owners have been able to obtain pet flea, tick and worm treatments from sources other than vets for many years and this has served animal health and welfare needs well.
 It would not be an appropriate or proportionate step to take to remove this route.
 It would limit animal owner access to these important products with an associated negative impact on companion animal health and welfare.

 Such a change could also lead to lack of access to animal medicines leading to animal owners skipping necessary treatments.
 It may also lead to owners accessing unregulated and unproven products or products from unregulated sources, with the associated dangers this poses.

 Some companion animal parasiticide products can be supplied by professionals known as SQPs (Suitably Qualified Persons), as well as by veterinary surgeons.
 SQPs have an important and responsible role, contributing to animal health and welfare.
 They are permitted to prescribe and/or supply certain veterinary medicines under the Veterinary Medicines Regulations, but to do so must be trained, carry out Continuing Professional Development (CPD) and they must act professionally including following the rules of the Regulations and an associated Code of Practice.
 There is also a requirement for the SQP to obtain sufficient information about the animal and the way it is kept in order to prescribe and supply products.